JoachimStanislaus/Java_Card_Game_V1/README.md

 Players are numbered from 1 to n.
 A player will keep cards that equal their player number.
 If a player gets 4 of the same card, they win the game.
-Players output their moves to text file in the folder `gameOutput`
+Players output their moves to text file in the folder `log`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>